reach-sh/humble-sdk/docs/TYPES.md

 ---

 ## Duration
-An object that can be used to describe a time interval
+An object that can be used to describe a time interval.
+At least one key is required.
 ```typescript
 type Duration = { hours?: number; days?: number }
 ```